 If you use more Cetrotide than you should

-Bad effects are not expected if you accidentally inject more of this medicine than you should.
+Side effects are not expected if you accidentally inject more of this medicine than you should.
 The effect of the medicine will last for longer.
 No specific measures are usually required.

 If you forget to use Cetrotide